MrAllenA/vendor-project/README.md

 ]
 ```

-### 9. Get Purchase Order Details (GET /purchase_orders/id/) - Authentication required , GET to this will retrieve details of specific purchase order for id given
+### 9. Get Purchase Order Details (GET /purchase_orders/id/) - Authentication required , GET to this will retrieve details of specific purchase order, for id given

 | parameter  | value |
 | ------------- | ------------- |